CommandPost/FCPCafe/docs/README.md

 ### Tuesday 30th May 2023

-We're currently experimenting with adding Discussions to the bottom of every page at FCP Cafe - that tie into GitHub Discussions.
-We're still working on the formatting.
+We're currently experimenting with adding Discussions & Reactions to the bottom of every page at FCP Cafe - that tie into GitHub Discussions.
+You'll need a free GitHub account to comment and react.

+We're still working on the formatting - they're currently a bit "buggy" in terms of automatically resizing, and sometimes require a hard page reset to appear properly.
+We're investigating a proper fix - stay tuned.

 ---